rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 All collection material should be received and opened by the Accessioning Archivist.

 Small packages will be delivered to the Rose Library mailroom.
-Larger packages or collections will be delivered to the main Woodruff mailroom.
-The main Woodruff mailroom on Level 2 is not a secure space and collection material should be moved to a secure holdings location as soon as possible upon arrival.
+Larger packages or groups of multiple packages (often new collections or additions to collections) will be delivered to the main Woodruff Library mailroom.
+The main Woodruff Library mailroom on Level 2 is not a secure space and collection material should be moved to a secure holdings location as soon as possible upon arrival.

 **New Acquisition Storage:**

 Acquisitions that measure 5 linear feet or fewer will be stored on the new acquisition storage shelves on Level 9, given space.
 Larger acquisitions will be moved to additional holding spaces on Level 9 or 11.
 Hard drives storing born-digital collection material should be securely stored in the Digital Archives lab while awaiting accessioning.
 In some circumstances, material may be received at the Library Service Center (LSC).
 All new acquisitions should be labeled with the creator, potential collection title, date of receipt, and temporary box number upon receipt.
 If the collection arrives with temporary box numbers do not renumber them, as they may correspond to an inventory completed during packing.
-The Accessioning Archivist will log all new acquisitions greater than 1 linear foot in the pending acquisitions tab on the Master Shelf List.
+The Accessioning Archivist will log all new acquisitions not being added to an artificial collection in the pending acquisitions tab on the Master Shelf List.

 Upon receipt of material the Accessioning Archivist will: